eyaler/uku3le/README.md

 and we do not want to require the user to do transpositions.
 However, in our optimization we were indifferent to the chord voicing - the octave choices for each note in the chord, including chord inversions - change of the root note.

-**Results:** Our optimization suggeted sacrificing the top string and tuning the 3 bottom ones to C-G-A.
+**Results:** Our optimization suggeted sacrificing the top string and tuning the three bottom ones to C-G-A.
 Considering the use of up to two fingers, our tuning allows playing 23.3% of songs having up to 4-note chords and 42.4% of songs having up to 3-note chords, as compared to 0.8% and 1.4% respectively for the standard G-C-E-A tuning.
 Note that one could potentially further simplify 4-note chords to incomplete versions with 3 notes, which we did not do here.